 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2021, Scandinavian Airlines (SAS) reported total carbon emissions of approximately 1,189,000,000 kg CO2e from Scope 1 and 5,300,000 kg CO2e from Scope 2.
 This marked a significant reduction from 2020, where emissions were about 1,802,000,000 kg CO2e for Scope 1 and 8,600,000 kg CO2e for Scope 2.
-The data indicates a downward trend in emissions, with Scope 1 emissions decreasing by about 34% from 2019, when they were approximately 4,210,000,000 kg CO2e.
+The data indicates a downward trend in emissions, with Scope 1 emissions decreasing from approximately 4,210,000,000 kg CO2e in 2019 and 4,313,000,000 kg CO2e in 2018.
 SAS has set ambitious climate commitments, aiming for net-zero carbon emissions by 2050, in alignment with the International Air Transport Association's (IATA) updated ambitions.
-Additionally, the airline has committed to reducing its total CO2 emissions by 25% by 2025 compared to 2005 levels, a target that has been accelerated to be achieved five years earlier than initially planned.
-Furthermore, SAS aims for a 50% reduction in total CO2 emissions by 2030, also relative to 2005 levels, through efficiency measures such as the implementation of the Single European Sky.
-The emissions data and climate commitments are cascaded from the parent organization, Scandinavian Airlines System Denmark-Norway-Sweden, which oversees SAS's sustainability initiatives.
-SAS's efforts reflect a broader industry trend towards reducing carbon footprints and enhancing environmental sustainability in aviation.
+Additionally, the airline has committed to reducing its total CO2 emissions by 25% from 2005 levels by 2025, a target accelerated from its original timeline.
+Furthermore, SAS aims for a 50% reduction in total CO2 emissions by 2030, also compared to 2005 levels, through efficiency measures such as the implementation of the Single European Sky.
+The emissions data and climate commitments are cascaded from the parent organization, Scandinavian Airlines System Denmark-Norway-Sweden, with SAS AB (publ) being the source for the SBTi targets.
+SAS's ongoing efforts reflect a commitment to sustainability and a proactive approach to addressing climate change within the aviation industry.

 Access structured emissions data, company-specific emission factors, and source documents